MSA/ethics

 Training

-To ensure a high level of understanding of the risks of modern slavery and human trafficking in its supply chains and business, px provides training to its staff.
-All staff are encouraged to report any issues or suspicion of modern slavery or human rights abuses in any parts of our business or supply chains of any supplier tier at the earliest possible stage.
+All px employees are required to complete training on modern slavery which is delivered through px’s e-learning system.
+The module includes an assessment and has a required pass rate of 100%.
+The training aims to ensure a high level of understanding of the risks of modern slavery and human trafficking in px’s supply chains and business.
+The training also encourages employees to report any issues or suspicions of modern slavery or human rights abuses in any parts of our business or supply chains of any supplier tier at the earliest possible stage.

 Corporate Statement